Shopify vs Weebly – do you want to learn about how the two platforms match up?

 If you choose the Business Plus plan, you also get email marketing built-in, which is a nice extra feature for those of you who want a way to keep in touch with your leads.

 On the other hand, if you choose Shopify for your ecommerce platform, then you’ll have three Shopify pricing plans to choose from, including:

 Clearly, there’s a lot more expense to consider with each of the Shopify plans mentioned here.
 However, the good news is that all of the plans you get come with a comprehensive selection of capabilities to explore.
-If you choose the Advanced Shopify plan, or the Shopify plan, you can add gift cards to your sale strategy, mess around with the app center, and even play with CSS and CSV technology when building your site.
+If you choose the Advanced Shopify plan, or the Shopify plan, you can add gift cards to your sale strategy, mess around with the app center, and even play with CSS when building your site.